 The Parc de Bagatelle is a floral garden with irises, roses, tulips, water lilies, and roaming peacocks that is at its most colorful between April and June.
-Pré Catelan contains one of Paris's largest trees: a copper beech more than 200-years old.
+Pré Catelan contains one of Paris's largest trees: a copper beech more than 200 years old.
 The romantic Le Pré Catelan restaurant, where le tout Paris used to dine on the elegant

 terrace during the Belle Époque, still draws diners and wedding parties—especially on weekends.
-The Jardin Shakespeare inside the Pré Catelan has a sampling of the flowers, herbs, and trees mentioned in Shakespeare's plays, and becomes an open-air theater for the Bard's works in spring.
+The Jardin Shakespeare inside the Pré Catelan has a sampling of the flowers, herbs, and trees mentioned in Shakespeare's plays, and it becomes an open-air theater for the Bard's works in spring.
 The Jardin d'Acclimatation, on the northern edge of the Bois, is an amusement park that attracts seemingly every local preschooler on summer Sunday afternoons.
 Boats or bikes can be rented for a few euros at Lac Inférieur.
-You can row or take a quick "ferry" to the island restaurant Chalet des Iles.
+You can row or take a quick "ferry" to the island restaurant, Le Chalet des Iles.
 Two popular horse-racing tracks are also in the park: the Hippodrome de Longchamp and the Hippodrome d'Auteuil.
 Fans of the French Open can visit its home base, Stade Roland-Garros.

 The Parc de Bagatelle, off Route de Sèvres-à-Neuilly, can be accessed from either Porte Dauphine or Porte Maillot, though it's a bit of a hike.

 You'll want to leave the park by dusk, as the Bois—seedy and potentially dangerous after dark—turns into a distinctly “adult” playground.